cengarm/GitBootCamp/README.md

 # GitBootCamp
 git_homework

-# This repo was created with git commands.
+# This repo was created with git commands(git push , pull, merge fetch)